CECTC/dbpack-doc/en-us/README.md

 ## Features

-+ support MYSQL protocol
++ support MYSQL protocol.
-+ simple and easy to use to handle distributed transaction
++ event driven distributed transaction solution inspired by kubernetes.
 + support read && write splitting, customized SQL route through `Hint`
++ support audit log, support sql tracing.
++ sharding: support query on sharded table, support order by，support limit.
++ sharding: support insert、delete、update on sharded table
 + can be deployed as a sidecar, so that any programming language can use it to handle distributed transaction
-+ automatically route SQL to shardings and DB, support `order by` and `limit` statement
-+ automatically calculate sharding for SQL query
-+ more features are coming soon
++ more features on the road

 ## Prerequisites